iterative/katacoda-scenarios/tutorials/get-started/step3.md

    `dvc status -c`{{execute}}

    So, the file tracked by `data/data.xml.dvc` is missing.
-It is not neither in the workspace nor in the cache.
+It is neither in the workspace nor in the cache.
 But it is on the data storage and we can get it with `dvc pull`: